Craft Brewery Insurance: A Guide to Protect Your Business

 Selecting the Right Coverage

-Many smaller breweries are not able to handle the production interruption caused by the loss of a key piece of equipment.
-This coverage can help with repair or replacement costs for damaged equipment as well as cover losses resulting from production interruption and downtime.
+Smaller breweries may struggle with production interruption caused by equipment breakdown.
+Boiler and machinery coverage helps cover repair or replacement costs for damaged equipment and compensates for losses resulting from production interruption and downtime.

 Craft breweries that operate with a restaurant or offer beer tastings need liquor liability coverage.
 This insurance protects against damages to persons and property caused by patrons who were overserved at your establishment.
 Liquor liability coverage is essential in mitigating potential lawsuits and financial liabilities.